 The court also determined that the patent cost license agreement that was entered into at that time is cancelled.
 There will be an update to the litigation discussed in our 10-Q, but since the material portions of the decision are not currently enforceable nor in our view probable.
 There are not any material adjustments to our second quarter earnings.
 We believe the Court's findings against us are wrong and we will, of course, appeal.

-Our emphasis in NAND is on continuing to improve customer enablement and product placement in value-added applications.
-We're very pleased with the results for the quarter and the outlook for healthy memory industry dynamics.
-We remain focused on optimizing value for our shareholders and worldwide customers in 2014 and beyond.
+In conclusion, let me confirm we're very pleased with the results of the quarter and the outlook for Micron, an healthy memory industry dynamics, remain focused on optimizing value for our shareholders and worldwide customers in 2014 and beyond.

-I'll stop here and turn it over to Ron and Mark before returning for Q&A. Ron?
+I'll stop here and turn it over to Ron and Mark before turning for Q&A.